Michael is Chief Executive Officer at the Canberra Convention Bureau (CCB) joining the organisation in October 2015.

 Rebecca’s role was created to support the NTBE’s strategy to identify new business event opportunities by leveraging the Northern Territory’s strength industries.
 Rebecca achieves this by building compelling business cases to attract Business Events which will provide economic and social benefits to the NT.

-Mark is CEO of Tourism Tropical North Queensland, parent organisation to Business Events Cairns and Great Barrier Reef.
+Mark is Chief Executive Officer of Tourism Tropical North Queensland, parent organisation to Business Events Cairns and Great Barrier Reef.

 Mark has recently joined Tourism Tropical North Queensland as the CEO after 25 years in the tourism and hospitality industry.
 From washing dishes to national and international strategy development.